cwoodhayes/letterboxed_solver/README.md

 I put this together once I got through Ch.
 14 of
 [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html).

-And thanks to my partner berit for getting me into all these NYT puzzles :)
+Also thanks to my partner berit for getting me into all these NYT puzzles :)